Takashi Yamamoto (politician)

+Early life and education

-A native of Ashiya, Hyōgo close to Osaka, he graduated from Shimizudani High school and Ritsumeikan University, and received a master's degree in sociology of the family from Michigan State University in the United States.
-From school days, he continued volunteer activity.
-After graduation, he served a non-profit organization "ASHINAGA" in Japan, like a "Daddy Long Legs" (traffic-accident orphaned child scholarship association).
+Yamamoto was a native of Ashiya, Hyōgo close to Osaka.
+He graduated from Shimizudani High school and Ritsumeikan University, and received a master's degree in sociology of the family from Michigan State University in the United States.

+Political career

 Yamamoto was elected to the House of Representatives for the first time in 1993 as a member of Morihiro Hosokawa's Japan New Party but lost the seat in 2000.
 In 2001, he was elected to the House of Councillors for the first time.

-He was the expert of the social welfare, and wrestled with many problems over the social security system such as the reform of a pension policy and the medical system, the foundation of "the nursing care insurance".
-The question number of times in his Diet was the top-class.
-There is little legislation introduced by a Diet member in the Japan ("Act of Parliament").
-However, he performed much an "Act of Parliament".
+He was the expert of the social welfare, and wrestled with many problems in the social security system, such as the reform of a pension policy and the medical system, and the foundation of "the nursing care insurance".
+During his time in the Diet he was one of the most prolific askers of questions to the house.
+Hardly any legislation is introduced to the Diet by representatives in Japan ("Act of Parliament").
+However, he performed numerous "Acts of Parliament" during his time there.

-On May 22, 2006, Yamamoto announced in a speech in the House of Councilors plenary session that he was infected with cancer.
+On May 22, 2006, Yamamoto announced in a speech in the House of Councilors plenary session that he was suffering from cancer.
 He made an effort for the early conclusion of "The Basic Law to Promote Anti-Cancer (Cancer Control Act) :ja:がん対策基本法".

+Charity work

+From his school days, Yamamoto continued volunteer activities.
+After graduation, he served a non-profit organization "ASHINAGA" (lit.
+Daddy Long Legs), an association which helps children orphaned by traffic accidents by providing scholarships.

+Death

 On December 22, 2007, Yamamoto died of thymic carcinoma.
 His seat in the House of Councillors was taken over by Hisako Ōishi on December 28.